javascript-tutorial/en.javascript.info/1-js/2-first-steps/8-operators/article.md

 alert( c ); // 4
 ```

-The chain is evaluated from right to left: the rightmost expression `2+2` is calculated first, assigned to `c`, then `b = c` works, thus assigning it to `b`, and then `a = b`.
+The assignments chain is evaluated from right to left: the rightmost expression `2+2` is calculated first, assigned to `c`, then `b = c` works, thus assigning it to `b`, and then `a = b`.
+At the end, all variables share a single value.

 [smart header="The assignment operator `\"=\"` returns a value"]
 An operator always returns a value.
 The assignment is not an exception.

 The call `x = value` writes the `value` into `x` and then returns it.

-So it is actually possible to use an assignment as the part of the more complex expression:
+So it is actually possible to use an assignment as the part of a more complex expression:

 ```js
 //+ run